roshanlas/Parallel-Mergesort-Client/README.md

 This application was developed for learning purposes.
 This technique, if implemented at the kernal level with a faster communication mechanism, will help to distribute the processing of an android device among several others.

 ## Installation
+To simulate parallel computing:
-* To simulate parallel computing, run the ParallelServer application on one device.
+* Run the ParallelServer application on one device.
 * Run the ParallelClient application on other devices.
 The server can support upto 10 clients.
-* Make sure that both the Client and Server devicces are on the same network.
+* Make sure that both the Client and Server devices are on the same network.
 * Enter the Server's IP address and port number in the client devices and press Connect.
 * Generate a Random Array of integers on the server device and press Execute.